State Concentration Exponent as a Measure of Quickness in Kauffman-type Networks: Discussion and conclusions

 \section{Discussion and conclusions}

 In summary, we provided a unified framework for analyzing the state concentration.
-We found that the state concentration occurs in the SBN with small $K$, DMN, and SMN, but not in the DBN.
-We also revealed the long-tailed distributions of the indegree of the state transition graph in the SBN, DMN, and SMN, but not in the DBN.
+We found that exponential state concentration occurs in SBNs with small $K$ and the majority vote networks with arbitrary $K$ (i.e., the DMNs and SMNs), but not in DBNs.
+We also revealed the long-tailed distributions of the in-degree of the state transition graph in SBNs, DMNs, and SMNs, but not in DBNs.

-We briefly discuss the relationship between the quickness, measured by the exponent of state concentration in this study, and the robustness of the dynamics.
+We briefly discuss the relationship between the quickness, measured by the exponent of the state concentration in this study, and the robustness of the dynamics.
 The robustness of the dynamics is often measured in terms of damage spreading.
 It is a long-term property concerning the stability of $d=0$ for mapping $\varphi$.
 As we mentioned, $d=0$ is an unstable fixed point of $\varphi$ unless $K=1$ or 2.
-Although the SMN with $K=1$ or 2 satisfies quickness and robustness, we do not discuss these cases because the dynamics in these cases are just frozen \cite{kurten1988,Derrida1987JPA}.
+Although SMNs with $K=1$ or 2 satisfies quickness and robustness, we do not discuss these cases because the dynamics in these cases is just frozen \cite{kurten1988,Derrida1987JPA}.
 Here we consider a simpler measure of robustness based on a one-step property, i.e., how a difference by a single bit evolves after a single application of $f$.
 This is essentially the same as the Boolean derivative, a measure of the robustness used for analyzing random Boolean networks \cite{Luque1997PRE,Luque2000PhysicaA,Kauffman2004PNAS,Shmulevich2004PRL}.
-In the SMN, the probability that a single bit flip results in a single bit flip after the application of $f$ is given by
+In SMNs, the probability that a single bit flip in input results in a bit flip after the application of $f$ is given by